-In a nutshell, Journalists gather, assess, create, and present news and information to the public.
-It sounds simple enough, but your resume should definitely not be a generic document.
-The competition is extremely tough, and to make an impression on hiring managers, your resume needs to reflect your hunt for scoops, interesting assignments you have completed, and prestigious awards and accolades contained.
+It sounds simple enough, but your resume should not be a generic document.
+The competition can be tough.
+A journalism resume needs to reflect your hunt for scoops, interesting assignments completed, and possible prestigious awards and accolades contained.

 (Free sample downloads are at the bottom of this page)

 Name, Address, Phone Number, Email.
 Be sure to include alternative contact channels, as well as your LinkedIn profile or Twitter URL details.

 2. Journalist Career Summary: